ShizukaDonaghue/happy-beans/TESTING.md

   <img src="docs/images/validation/wave-update-recipe-page.png">

+</details>

 The error identified was for an empty link for the current recipe image loaded.
-Since the error resulted from the Crispy Form codes, this was left untouched.
+Since the error resulted from the Crispy Form codes, this was not addressed.

-</details>

 <details>
   <summary>Recipe Details Page - Missing form label error</summary>

   <img src="docs/images/validation/wave-recipe-details-page.png">

+</details>

 The error identified was a missing form label for the Crispy Form used in the Comment field.
-Since the error resulted from the Crispy Form codes, this was left untouched.
+Since the error resulted from the Crispy Form codes, this was not addressed.

-</details>

 <details>
   <summary>403 Error Page - No errors</summary>